 Sunlight was sneaking through the clouds and painting lovely patches and patterns as a storm was clearing.
 As I drove I kept seeing wonderful situations appear but couldn’t get to the right place to stop before the light changed.
 I did finally happen upon the scene from this article, with highlights on the red rocks and a place to pull off the road.
 I jumped out and began working the scene as quickly as possible.

 The first image was an overview of the vista before me.
-Then quickly I started looking for variations, many accomplished by using the zoom on the camera and even change in position of a few steps can make quite a difference.
+Then quickly I started looking for more compositions, many accomplished by using the zoom on the camera and even change in position of a few steps can make quite a difference.
 I believe it was Robert Capa who said, “If your pictures aren’t good enough, you aren’t close enough.”
-A zoom lens can help you with getting close enough to make a better image.
+A zoom lens can help you with getting close enough to make better compositions.

 Keep a camera handy and watch for the edges.